blindnet-io/product-management/refs/high-level-conceptualization/README.md

 Legal grounds also have states indicating if the data MUST or CAN be kept/deleted.

-Rights requests also have states (e.g., received, denied, granted,...) – states relative to a particular request.
+Rights Requests also have states with regards to:

+- **Their treatment** by the Data Consumers / Organisation (received, viewed/under review, treated)
+- **Acceptance** (accepted, partially accepted, rejected)
+- **Fulfillment** of the Data Subject's need (data accessed, data modified, data deleted)

+The system keeps a record of every status change and the corresponding timestamp allowing to build a timeline.

 Also, rights have states, meaning that in a particular state, a particular type of rights request MUST be rejected.
 For example, during mandatory keeping a DELETE request from the user MUST be rejected.